 The min-value and max-value arguments specify the range of the slider, inclusive.
 The init-value argument optionally specifies the slider's initial value.
-If the sequence [min-value, initial-value, maximum-value] is not increasing, an exn:fail:contract exception is raised.
+The sequence [min-value, init-value, max-value] must be non-decreasing.
+Otherwise, an exn:fail:contract exception is raised.